 If it’s authentic cuisine you want, then the Great Butchers’ Hall is the place to go.
-There are over 175 traditional regional products from East Flanders, and all of them are showcased and sold here.
+There are over 175 traditional regional products from East Flanders and all of them are showcased and sold here.
 There’s also a restaurant where you can try them and an infinite amount of East Flemish beer.

 The hall itself is an impressive relic, with a great vaulted ceiling where Ganda ham would have been hung up to dry.

 Despite all the local meats, Ghent is a haven for vegetarians, calling itself the “Veggie Capital of Europe”.
-There are more vegetarian meals served here than anywhere else in Belgium, and more vegetarian restaurants per capita than anywhere else in Europe!
+There are more vegetarian meals served here than anywhere else in Belgium and more vegetarian restaurants per capita than anywhere else in Europe!
 Thursday is “veggie day” where restaurants fill their menus with non-meat options.

-5. Go see the House of Alijn
+5. Discover the House of Alijn

-6. Visit the Vrijdagmarkt
+6. Explore the Friday market in Vrijdagmarkt

 7. Discover Ghent’s Graffiti